How To Raise Chickens for Meat - Tips & Pictures

 One way to solve this problem is by freezing jugs of water and putting them in the coop with the chickens.
 They will lay next to them and cool themselves off.

 6 weeks old - ready for processing

 Broilers can be processed any where from 6-8 weeks.
 Usually it depends on their weight at this time.
 The average weight for a 6 week old broiler is 5-6 pounds.
-If you wish for them to be bigger, let them grow for another week or two.
+If they are smaller than 5-6 pounds, you can let them grow for another week or two.

 6 week old broilers with jugs of frozen water

 I hope that this information will help anyone who is thinking of raising broilers and that you enjoy it as much as I do!